3lokai/icb-backend-v3/docs/canonical_artifact.md

 - **`scrape_artifacts` table** → Already exists for raw data storage
 - **`product_sources` table** → Already exists for source configuration

 This approach reduces new columns from 18 to just 2 (`tags` and `varieties`) while leveraging your existing infrastructure and normalized tables for geographic data.
+The `is_coffee` boolean field provides a cleaner approach than separate product type categorization.

 ## Important Processing Notes